weitingchen83/ICCV2021-Single-Image-Desnowing-HDCWNet/README.md

 ```

 *data.npy should be numpy of training image whose shape is (number_of_image, 480, 640, 3).
 The range is (0, 255) and the datatype is uint8 or int.<br>
-*gt.npy should be numpuy of ground truth image, whose shape is (number_of_image, 480, 640, 3).
+*gt.npy should be numpy of ground truth image, whose shape is (number_of_image, 480, 640, 3).
 The range is (0, 255) and datatype is uint8 or int.

 Example:
 ```